looker-open-source/bqjdbc/README.md

     ![Verify action is successful](./github_action_success.png)

 4. Create a new commit by bumping the version and adding `-SNAPSHOT` to it

+At the moment, the GitHub Pages URL http://jonathanswenson.github.io/bqjdbc/ is not updated automatically but can easily be done.

 ## History